-- The ant colony optimization takes place on the graph of the underlying problem (here think of the complete graph among all cities). - The ants are placed at the cities. - The initial pheromones are placed on the edges (either constant value or inversely proportional to the distance). - The ants (in an appropriate iteration) run along a path in the graph (excluing already visited cities) and draw at each city a decision in which direction to continue. - The decision is based on pheromones on each possible edge, maybe on some own information stored at the individual, and on a random value. - Once the tour is completed for all ants, all of them deposit their pheromone on their tracks. - The general evaporation process is applied to all (changed) edges. - The currently best tour is memorized.
+- The ant colony optimization takes place on the graph of the underlying problem (e.g., the complete graph among all cities). - The ants are placed at the cities. - The initial pheromones are placed on the edges (either constant value or inversely proportional to the distance). - The ants (in an appropriate iteration) run along a path in the graph (excluding already visited cities) and draw at each city a decision in which direction to continue. - The decision is based on: pheromones on each possible edge, maybe on some own information stored at the individual, and on a random value. - Once the tour is completed for all ants, all of them deposit their pheromone on their tracks. - The general evaporation process is applied to all/changed edges. - The currently best tour is memorized. - The iteration is repeated until a certain stopping condition is met.

 ACO approaches are especially possible when the underlying problem allows for a constructive solution (as seen with the nearest-neighbor heuristic for the TSP).

 Simon gives the example that an ACO approach found a tour with 3% deficit on the Berlin52 problem.

 The no-free-lunch theorem states that the performance of all optimization (search) algorithms, amortized over the set of all possible functions, is equivalent.
 The implications of this theorem are far reaching, since it implies that no general algorithm can be designed so that it will be superior to a linear enumeration of the search space (exhaustive search).